zygotebuilder/zygotebuilder.github.io/README.md

 ⸻

-🚀 Running Zygote Locally
+Running Zygote Locally

-Most experiments are browser-based and can be run as static web pages.
+Almost all experiments are browser-based and can be run as static web pages.

 1. Open the project